No Win No Fee Compensation From UK Personal Injury Solicitors

 Get more information on what no win no fee means for you.

 2. Taking on Cases

-Adverts for UK personal injury claims promise to give every case no win no fee and 100% compensation clauses.
+Adverts for UK personal injury claims promise to give every case no win no fee compensation clauses.
 Of course, the adverts are not lying to you.
 Instead, they are leaving a few vital pieces of information out.
 The no win no fee solicitors will offer these clauses to every case they actually take on.
-If they cannot work your case on a no win no fee or 100% compensation basis, they simply won't take on your case.
+If they feel they are unlikely to win your claim on a no win no fee basis, they simply won’t take on your case.